-Until now, we were talking about the architecture and how the system works.
+Until now, we have discussed how the system works and its architecture.
 But how do I edit the content?
 After all, it's the most important feature of a content management system.

-Kentico CMS comes with browser-based administration interface.
-It's divided into two parts:
+Kentico CMS comes with a browser-based interface, which is divided into several parts:

-•CMS Site Manager (typically http://www.example.com/cmssitemanager) - the user interface for administrators and web developers.
+•CMS Site Manager (http://www.example.com/cmssitemanager) - a global system administration interface, intended for top‑level administrators and web developers.

-The following figure shows the CMS Desk user interface.
+The following figure shows an overview of the CMS Desk user interface.

-The left content tree allows you to browse the content and choose the document you want to edit.
+The content tree on the left allows you to browse the content and choose the document you want to edit.
 The content tree also represents a site map of the site and it's used for rendering navigation.
 In the following figure, you can see how the content tree, navigation and site map fit together:

-The action menu allows you to create, delete, copy, move and order documents.
+The action menu allows you to create, delete, copy, move and change the order of documents.

 The view mode allows you to switch between the following views:

-•Preview - preview mode.
-It displays the current version of the page before it's published (if you're using workflow).
-It also displays the content without using caching, which allows you to preview the content even if the live website displays the cached version.
+•Preview - a preview mode that displays the current version of the page, even before it is published to the live site.
+It also shows content without using caching, which allows you to preview the content even if the live website displays the cached version.

 •List - displays a list of child documents under the currently selected document.
-It can be used for delete of multiple documents at the same time and it's useful if there are too many documents in the given section and cannot be browsed comfortably in the content tree.
+It may be used to perform mass actions for multiple documents simultaneously and can also be useful if there are too many documents in a given section and cannot be browsed comfortably in the content tree.

 •Page - here you can edit the content of editable regions that are used for unstructured content.
-Besides, any document can have also structured content that can be edited in the editing form on the Form tab.
+Additionally, any document can also have structured content that may be edited in the editing form on the Form tab.

-•Design - here you can modify the page layout and web parts (this applies to portal engine development that will be described later in this guide).
-This tab is only available for global administrators (developers).
+•Design - used to modify the main layout of the page, as well as fixed content and functionality added through web parts (this applies to the portal engine development model that will be described later in this guide).
+This tab is only available for designated developers and global administrators.

-•Form - here you can modify the structured data, such as news title, news summary, release date, etc.
+•Form - here you can modify the structured data of the document, such as a news title, news summary, release date, etc.

-•Product - here you can modify the product specification if the given document represents a product that can be added to the shopping cart (if you're using the e-commerce module).
+•Product - here you can modify the product specification of documents representing products that can be added to the shopping cart (when using the e‑commerce module).

-•Properties - here you can modify various settings, permissions, metadata and design settings of the document.
+•Properties - here you can modify various settings, permissions, metadata and design options of the document.